-The Fanshawe Business – Finance program is designed to give you the skills necessary to connect with your future clients and colleagues in the largest financial industry in Canada.
-You will develop the skills needed to work in the personal financial services sector, from customer service to wealth management and financial planning.
+Fanshawe's certified financial planner certification co-op program is designed to give you the skills necessary to connect with your future clients and colleagues in the largest financial industry in Canada.
+In this business finance diploma co-op, you will develop the skills needed to work in the personal financial services sector, from customer service to wealth management and financial planning.
 In this program you will learn to work with clients, evaluate their needs and offer advice on personal financial management, tax and retirement planning, insurance, investments, and estate planning, as well as customer relations and providing products to clients.
 Available in a traditional in-class format, with September and January admissions.

 Co-operative Education is a process which combines your studies with paid, related work experience.
 Fanshawe will be there to help you find the right business fit for your dream.
 You'll have access to consultants who will deliver classes, counsel and advise you as you move from the classroom, to the real business world.

 After completing this certified financial planner program co-op program, you will be eligible to complete a degree program at many other post-secondary institutions or complement your diploma with a graduate certificate offered at Fanshawe College.

 Qualified graduates will have completed all of the educational requirements leading to the CFP® (Certified Financial Planner®) designation awarded by the Financial Planning Standards Council.
 Students are also prepared to write the Canadian Securities Course® and Life Licensing Qualification Program examinations as prerequisites to securities and life insurance licensing.
 Students will also have completed the Mutual Funds Licensing course.